damientseng/damientseng.github.io/_posts/2020-03-09-hive-the-exploding-grouping-sets.md

 # Potential Issues
 As simple as *SQL1* is, it shows the business intention in an intuitive manner.
 Most of the time, it works like a charm.
 But sometimes it doesn’t: the running time might be ridiculously long.
 To understand the issue, we may need a little bit of knowledge about how grouping sets is implemented in Hive.

 To generate multi-dimensional results, it means that every row in the original table should have some impacts on multiple rows in the result set.
 Say we have *N* dimensions, there will be $$k=2^N$$ ways to combine these dimensions, and each row contributes to every kind of combination.
 To achieve this, Hive makes *k* copies of each row at the map side and attaches a tag named `GROUPING__ID` along with these copies.
 Assuming $$N=3$$, there are 8 different `GROUPING__ID`s whose binary format range from `0b000` to `0b111`.
 The three positions correspond to the states of the three dimensions: whether they are kept as a detailed value or aggregated in a particular group.
 Note that `with cube` and `rollup` are just syntax sugars, they are translated into `grouping sets`  before execution.
 Since there may be a huge number of copies when *N* is large, it's mandatory to turn on map-side aggregation (there is a [patch](https://issues.apache.org/jira/browse/HIVE-3508) that removes this restriction).
-Map-side aggregation is implemented with hash maps, when data explode, each map task may have a huge workload, thus slowing down the execution.
+Map-side aggregation is implemented with hashmaps, when data explode, each map task may have a huge workload, thus slowing down the execution.

 Let's revisit *SQL1*.
 It can be translated into grouping-sets style as `((ca, cb), (ca), (cb), ())`.
 The last group has no dimension at all, which leads to global aggregation on the whole data set.
 This means that the partitioning key of this group is identical: *null*.
-So there is a single reduce task that needs to process all the data in the table `mdb.dw_d`.
+So there is a single reduce task that needs to process all the data in the table `mdb.dw_tb_d`.
 It's bad news for the cardinality aggregation `count(distinct uid)`: skewed workload fails to utilize parallelism and severely hinders the query from parallel execution.
 Although data skew may happen to other kinds of dimension combinations, the takeaway is it happens.

 The next question is, how can we tune *SQL1* for better performance?
 # Cool Down
-When seeing a reduce phase stuck as 99% for a long time, an experienced user should realize that there's data skew at the reduce side.
+When seeing a reduce phase stuck at 99% for a long time, an experienced user should realize that there's data skew at the reduce side.
 Compared with other issues, this one is easier to spot.
 And the cure to it is broadly addressed.

 First, we can try to take the `with cube` apart, and optimize the `count distinct` aggregation by a sub-query. `count distinct` has two logically equivalent expressions:
 ```sql